ICMOL/AutoMod/README.md

 - ADVANCED

   Please follow the following format when adding new PTM candidates: **UniqueMass@AminoAcid**.
-For example, ptm:	ptm:	79.966331@DRCHSTY or
+For example, ptm:	79.966331@DRCHSTY or
   ptm:	15.9949@M.

   <br>